bsu-cs222s3-fall25-smalviya/FinalProject_Matteo-Ananya-Ace-Dillon/README.md

 #### 11/13:
 * Updated winning mutliplers for Blackjack.

+#### -Iteration 2 Finished-

 #### 11/17:
 * Updated symbols on Slots.
-* Added a visual spin cycle for Slots.
+* Added a visual change cycle for Slots.
 * Added a tutorial class and button for future tutorials on each game.
-* Added an audio for slot spins.
+* Added audio for slot spins.
 * Updated Slots payouts.

 #### 11/18:
 * Updated Slots UI.
 * Added a payouts information tab.

+#### 11/19:
+* Fixed an exploit in Slots where the user can press another button and change the bet amount while the wheel is spinning.